Reasons why Devices have inconsistent logical block sizes appear

 |

-PHY-SEC is physical sector size, LOG-SEC is logical sector size.
+PHY-SEC shows the physical sector size and LOG-SEC shows the logical sector size.

 sysfs